Kneser graphs are Hamiltonian: Analysis via gliders: dynamic properties

 with valleys~$v_i$, i.e., $\ol{v_i}\in D$, of depth at most~$h-1-i$ for all $i=0,\ldots,h-2$.

 If $h=1$, then from~\eqref{eq:whab1} and~\eqref{eq:whcd1} we obtain

 i.e., the statements in the lemma are trivially satisfied with $z:=\varepsilon$.
+In particular, the $\ustep$-step and the $\dstep$-step of $y=10$ are at the positions~$a\in\{a\}=B$ and $a+1\in\{a+1\}=S(\gamma)$.
 If $h\geq 2$, then from~\eqref{eq:whab2} and~\eqref{eq:whcd2}, using the stated constraints on the height of the hills~$u_i$ and the depths of the valleys~$v_i$ we obtain

 i.e., we indeed have $z\in D$ and $y\in D'$ (recall~\eqref{eq:hill} and Lemma~\ref{lem:bulge-dent}).
 Note that the 0s and~1s in~\eqref{eq:phihx1} and~\eqref{eq:phihx2} denote bits that are matched to another bit inside~$y$.
 Moreover, $z=\ol{v_0'}$ is the complement of the 0th dent of~$\wh{x}_{r(\gamma)}$, the $i$th bulge of~$y$ is~$u_i=\ol{v_i'}$, which is the complement of the $i$th dent of~$\wh{x}_{r(\gamma)}$, and the $i$th dent of~$y$ is $v_i=\ol{\wh{x}_{R_i}}$.
-Furthermore, the $\ustep$-steps or $\dstep$-steps of~$y$ not belonging to any of its bulges or dents are at the positions~$B$ or~$S(\gamma)$, respectively.
+Furthermore, the $\ustep$-steps or $\dstep$-steps of~$y$ not belonging to any of its bulges or dents are at the positions in~$B$ or~$S(\gamma)$, respectively.
 This proves statements~(i)--(iv) in the lemma.